2600hz/kazoo/applications/callflow/doc/call_waiting.md

 #### Schema

-Validator for the call_waiting callflow's data object
+Validator for the call_waiting callflow data object